Skip to content

 • Pick Home, Draw or Away.

-• Correct picks win a share of the pot.
+• Correct picks win a share of the match pot.

 • The fewer winners there are, the bigger the payout.